A Surprising Contender That Might Dominate Grocery E-comm

 But everyone seems to shop online, right?
 Well, yes, there is some truth to that.
-Many studies show that most consumers have tried a form of online grocery shopping, looked for grocery info on the web or in apps, and generally showed high interest in this area.
+Many studies show that most consumers have tried a form of online grocery shopping, looked for grocery info on the web or in apps.
 Plus, consumers certainly have shown increased comfort shopping online in some non-grocery categories.
 But when we quantify online grocery spending, it’s low.
 Some shopping habits die hard, and I think the online grocery shopping experience isn’t yet fully baked enough to change those habits.

 So here’s the real impact of what happened when Amazon announced its purchase of Whole Foods in June 2017.
 Every major grocery retailer got scared to death.
 They thought Amazon would take on grocery retail in the same way it now dominates books and some other retail segments.